 If you follow my recipes here on the JCN website you will see a common theme of ‘salty this’ and ‘salty that’.
 I do have quite a soft spot for salt as for me it brings dishes alive and really enhances flavour profiles.
 Recently on a trip to the Yarra Valley I found myself adding salt to my peanut butter on toast.
 Totally a new level.
-I wanted to get a bit more science-y today and talk about salt cravings and what they can possibly indicate, besides just a plain old addiction to the wonder that is salt.
+I wanted to get a bit more science-y today in light of this recipe for my salty & sweet macadamia nut muesli bars and talk about salt cravings and what they can possibly indicate, besides just a plain old addiction to the wonder that is salt.

 Firstly, salt cravings can be a sign of electrolyte imbalances and in some cases adrenal insufficiencies.
 Our adrenals produce mineralocorticoids, which help regulate our sodium, potassium, chloride and water balance.
 When the adrenals are under strain (classically from an ongoing chronic stress) our adrenal ability to produce mineralocorticoids is interrupted, resulting in imbalances within our sodium and water balance.
 Adrenal corticoid hormones help regulate intra and extra cellular fluid balance mainly by increasing the reabsorption of sodium and the secretion of potassium in the kidneys.
 They also influence water reabsorption and our serum levels of sodium and potassium.
 These activates play an integral role in regulating our heart rhythm and blood pressure.